bekasa/astro/src/pages/blog/restic-and-duplicati.md

 date:   "2022-06-10T11:00:00"
 ---

-Two well known programs for backing up and restoring files.
+Two well known open source programs for backing up and restoring files.
 Both work with the command line, multiple operating systems including Windows, Linux and Mac.
 The big differnce between them is that Duplicati has a web interface which can be viewed using a browser at port 8200.
-So for those not comfortable with the command line (terminal) then Duplicati is a good alternative.
+So, for those not comfortable with the command line (terminal) then Duplicati is a good alternative.
+Both provide for incremental and encrypted backups.

 ### Installation